Abel Pann

-Abel Pann (אבל פן; 1883–1963) was a Russian-born Jewish painter and print-maker who settled in the Talpiot neighborhood of Jerusalem in the early twentieth century and taught at the Bezalel Academy of Art under Boris Schatz.
+Abel Pann (אבל פן; born Abba Pfeffermann; 1883–1963) was a Russian-born Jewish painter and print-maker who settled in the Talpiot neighborhood of Jerusalem in the early twentieth century and taught at the Bezalel Academy of Art under Boris Schatz.

 Biography

-Abba Pfeffermann (later Abel Pann), born in Latvia or in Kreslawka, Vitebsk, Belarus, was a European Jewish artist who immigrated to Ottoman Palestine and settled in Jerusalem.
+Abel Pann was born in 1883, into a Jewish family in Krāslava, today in Latvia, but at that time in the Pale of Settlement of the Russian Empire.
+He was the son of Rabbi Nachum Pfeffermann and Batia née Titleman.
+Abel grew up in an orthodox home and was educated in the cheder.
+His family moved to Daugavpils where his father took a position at the rabbinical school.
+Abel Pann immigrated to Ottoman Palestine and settled in Jerusalem.
 He was married to Esther Nussbaum.
 Pann's youngest son was killed in the 1947–1949 Palestine war.
 After that loss, he turned to painting scenes of the Holocaust.
 He died in Jerusalem in 1963.